 How to Pay for Graduate School

 While there are few options for funding a master’s degree, opportunities do exist and are well worth exploring.
-From scholarships to workplace reimbursements below are some of the best opportunities to receive funding for grad school, so you can make an informed decision.
+From scholarships to workplace reimbursements, below are some of the best opportunities to receive funding for grad school to help you make an informed decision.

 Scholarships for Graduate School

-SUU anticipates high demand for this scholarship.
+SUU anticipates a high demand for this scholarship.
 Funds are limited and conditions apply.
+When you apply determines how many semesters you can get funds for.
 Learn more and submit your scholarship application.

 Grants for Graduate School

 Who doesn’t love a grant?
 Like scholarships, grants do not have to be repaid.
 Most folks are familiar with Pell Grants offered by Federal Financial Aid.
 The thing is, Pell Grants are designated for undergraduate education – not master’s degrees.
-Finding grants for master’s degrees require a little more digging and are well worth the effort.
+Finding grants for master’s degrees requires a little more digging and is well worth the effort.

-Grants are offered by a variety of organizations, such as professional associations, non-profit organizations, foundations, institutions, businesses, etc. Generally, they are also aimed at a particular circumstance: financial need, age, degree program, semester, school year, gender, heritage, career goal and the like.
+Grants are offered by a variety of organizations, such as professional associations, non-profit organizations, foundations, institutions, businesses, etc. Generally, they are also aimed at a particular circumstance: financial need, age, degree program, semester, school year, gender, heritage, career goal, etc.

 To illustrate, SUU Online awarded funds from an Adult-Learner Grant funded by the State of Utah.
 It was aimed at students over age 25 in rural Utah who were pursuing bachelor’s or master’s degrees in high-demand career fields for the 2022-2023 school year.